 The interface between the peer group and family is beautifully constructed, demonstrating the loss of family influence as Stevie grows in his social confidence.
 A confidence built on risk taking behaviours that embolden his sense of burgeoning masculinity.

-Mid 90s isn’t afraid to show the positives and negatives of peer influence, demonstrating the dangers of troubled youth acting as influencers, and the flip side of young male bonding in developing emotional support structures.
-The films use of casual homophobia and racism within the peer group reflects the period, and while some may justifiably struggle with this in a modern context.
-The language demonstrates the challenges of developing masculinity in 1990s western cultures; torn between changing expectations in the role of men and the cultural and sexual barriers of perceived masculinity.
+Mid 90s isn’t afraid to show the positives and negatives associated with peer influence, including the risks of troubled older young people acting as influencers to the young.
+However, equally it shows the importance of peer bonding in developing emotional support structures for teenagers.
+The films use of casual homophobia and racism within the peer group reflecting the period setting.
+And while some may justifiably struggle with this in a modern context, the language demonstrates the challenges of developing masculinity in 1990s western cultures.
+Young men torn between changing expectations in the role of men and the developing cultural and sexual barriers of perceived masculinity.

 There are weaknesses in the films structure, particularly in its final scenes.
 Endings feel slightly rushed and void of the tension that proceeded them.
 There is also an absence of exploration in the sibling dynamics within the films conclusion.
 Never allowing the audience inside the conflicted but changed brotherly relationship.
 However, these minor structural issues do not distract from the overall narrative, in a film that reflects the coming of age journey with sincerity and energy in equal measure.